-The Exchange proposes to adopt new Rule 345A, Commentary .60, regarding the submission of fingerprint information by member organizations.
-As proposed, upon filing an electronic Form U4 on behalf of a person applying for registration, a member organization would be required to promptly submit fingerprint information for that person.
-If the member organization fails to submit the fingerprint information within 30 days after the Exchange receives the electronic Form U4, the person's registration shall be deemed inactive and the person would be required to immediately cease all activities requiring registration and would be prohibited from performing any duties and functioning in any capacity requiring registration.
+The Exchange proposes to adopt a new Commentary .05 to Rule 341A regarding the submission of fingerprint information by member organizations or ETP Holders, respectively.16

+As proposed, upon filing an electronic Form U4 on behalf of a person applying for registration, a member organization or ETP Holder, as applicable, would be required to promptly submit fingerprint information for that person.
+If the member organization or ETP Holder, as applicable, fails to submit the fingerprint information within 30 days after the Exchange receives the electronic Form U4, the person's registration shall be deemed inactive and the person would be required to immediately cease all activities requiring registration and would be prohibited from performing any duties and functioning in any capacity requiring registration.
 The proposed rule further provides allows [sic] the Exchange to administratively terminate a registration that is inactive for a period of two years.
 However, a person whose registration is administratively terminated may seek to reactivate his or her registration by reapplying for registration and meeting the qualification requirements under Exchange rules.

-D. Proposed New Rules 1210 Through 1230
+E. Proposed New Rules 2.1210 Through 2.1230

-As a general matter, FINRA administers qualification examinations that are designed to establish that persons associated with member organizations have attained specified levels of competence and knowledge.
+As a general matter, FINRA administers qualification examinations that are designed to establish that persons associated with member organizations and ETP Holders have attained specified levels of competence and knowledge.
 Over time, the examination program has increased in complexity to address the introduction of new products and functions, and related regulatory concerns and requirements.
 As a result, today, there are a large number of examinations, considerable content overlap across the representative-level examinations and requirements for individuals in various segments of the industry to pass multiple examinations.
-To address these issues, FINRA has formulated a general knowledge examination called the Securities Industry Essentials examination that all potential representative-level registrants would take.14 Rule changes related to the adoption of the SIE and other proposed new rules are discussed below.
+To address these issues, FINRA formulated the SIE as a general knowledge examination that all potential representative-level registrants would take.17